Provably fair vs RNG 2026: the cryptographic check vs the server-side audit

 • Traditional regulated online gambling: server-side RNG.
 Standard regulatory expectation.

 • Third-party slots and provider games: server-side RNG.
-Slot providers operate on this model; provably fair is not feasible for licensed third-party slots.
+Slot providers operate on this model; cryptographically transparent is not feasible for licensed third-party slots.

 • Player who prefers the simpler model and accepts audit-firm trust: server-side RNG.